mmalecki/catchnhole/README.md

 ## Requirements and installation
 `catchnhole` uses OpenSCAD's JSON import, which is only present in the nightly build, and must be enabled.
-It also requires a [OpenSCAD patch](https://github.com/openscad/openscad/pull/4242), unless you want to vendor `bolts.json` and `nuts.json` next to files where you use `catchnhole`.

 Add a git submodule to your project: